mdn/content/files/en-us/learn/server-side/first_steps/website_security/index.md

 ### Cross-Site Request Forgery (CSRF)

-CSRF attacks allow a malicious user to execute actions using the credentials of another user without that user’s knowledge or consent.
+CSRF attacks allow a malicious user to execute actions using the credentials of another user without that user's knowledge or consent.

 This type of attack is best explained by example.
 John is a malicious user who knows that a particular site allows logged-in users to send money to a specified account using an HTTP `POST` request that includes the account name and an amount of money.
 John constructs a form that includes his bank details and an amount of money as hidden fields, and emails it to other site users (with the _Submit_ button disguised as a link to a "get rich quick" site).